1925 through the School of Architecture. Became its own college in 1975.

 Change of Major

-While the college maintains an academic advisory service and carefully works to keep accurate records of individual students in the college, the student is responsible for meeting all degree requirements.
-Students should read their online-tracking audits each term and visit an advisor to review progress toward the degree.
+While the college has academic advisors in each unit to assist, the student is responsible for meeting all degree requirements.
+Students should read their degree audits each term and meet with an advisor to review progress toward the degree.

 Students may be required to take additional courses to remove skill deficiencies when deemed necessary by proficiency exams.

 The college expects all students to be enrolled as full-time students (a minimum of 12 credits per semester).
-The college strongly encourages students to take 15 credits per semester to successfully meet degree requirements as soon a possible.
-A student who wishes to carry more than 17 credits must get approval at the time of registration from a college academic advisor.
+The college strongly encourages students to take 15 credits per semester to successfully meet degree requirements as soon as possible.
+A student who wishes to carry more than 18 credits must get approval at the time of registration from a college academic advisor.

-Students maintain normal academic progress by earning a minimum 2.0 (C) GPA for all work attempted while classified in the college (2.5, C+ average in music education and a 3.0 (B) average for all School of Art and Art History majors).
+Students maintain satisfactory academic progress by earning a minimum 2.0 (C) GPA for all work attempted while classified in the college (2.5, C+ average in music education and a 3.0 (B) average for all School of Art + Art History majors).

 College Probation and Dismissal